Title

 The sale and distribution of glacial acetic acid as vinegar or for vinegar manufacture is strictly prohibited, with violators facing regulatory sanctions to protect consumer interests.

-• R.A.
-3720 prohibits the manufacture and sale of adulterated and misbranded food and food products.
+• Republic Act No. 3720 also prohibits the sale and manufacture of adulterated and misbranded food and food products, and it provides penalties for violations.

-• Pursuant to R.A.
-3720, Administrative Order No. 134 s.
-1970 was enacted by the Ministry of Health to prescribe the standard of identity for vinegar.
+• Administrative Order No. 134 s.
+1970 (Ministry of Health) prescribes standards of identity for vinegar.

-• Vinegar is defined as the liquid produced by alcoholic and/or acetous fermentation of malt, spirit, wine, cider, alcoholic liquors, fruits, grain, vegetables, honey, glucose, sugar (including unrefined crystal sugar and refinery syrup), or molasses.
+• Vinegar is defined as the liquid produced by alcoholic and/or acetous fermentation of one or more of the following: malt, spirit, wine, cider, alcoholic liquors, fruits, grain, vegetables, honey glucose, sugar (including unrefined crystal sugar and refinery syrup) or molasses.

-• Glacial acetic acid must not be offered for sale, sold, or distributed as vinegar or used for vinegar manufacture by importers, distributors, sellers, purchasers, or other concerned parties.
+• Glacial acetic acid must not be offered for sale, sold, or distributed as VINEGAR by importers, distributors, sellers, purchasers, and others concerned.

 Analyze Cases Smarter, Faster